 Veronica Cotter with Kevin Anthuis

-- You will learn the details of printing.
-Printer settings, ICC profiles, types of ink, paper and they work with different styles of photography.
+You will learn the details of preparing a file for printing.
+Printer settings, ICC profiles, techniques to emphasize the desired look of your images.

 About Veronica Cotter